KvotheNOR/curriculum/web_development_101/the_front_end/project_html_css.md

 - copy and use one of the supplied links to share your project.

 ### Student Solutions
-Submit a pull request with a link to your solution in this [file](https://github.com/TheOdinProject/curriculum/blob/master/web_development_101/the_front_end/project_html_css.md) when your project is complete.
+Submit a pull request with a link to your soAdd yourlution in this [file](https://github.com/TheOdinProject/curriculum/blob/master/web_development_101/the_front_end/project_html_css.md) when your project is complete.
 See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.

-* Add your solution below this list
+* Add your solution below this listAdd your
 * [Carter Harkins Solution (Difficult)](https://github.com/carterharkins/google_homepage) - [View in Browser](https://carterharkins.github.io/google_homepage/)
 * [Michael Lorenzana Solution (Easy)](https://github.com/Mlorenzana12/google_homepage) - [View in Browser](https://mlorenzana12.github.io/google_homepage/)
 * [Dillon W's Solution (Easy)](https://github.com/dwhite8991/google-homepage) - [View in Browser (Easy)](dwhite8991.github.io/google-homepage/)